claudioromero/soccer-league-demo/README.md

     `npm start`

-The user interface and the API will be reachable at http://localhost:8080/
+The user interface and the API will be reachable through a web browser at http://localhost:8080/